mialkin/docs/go/go-syntax.md

 i++
 ```

-Same thing works for other operators:
+The same thing works for other operators:

 ```go
 counter--